Demand Response for Your Home

-When you purchase an approved smart thermostat and sign up for this program, we’ll give you $50 off the thermostat and $20 at the end of the year for allowing us to remotely adjust your settings when there is a call for energy conservation.
-Learn more.
+When you purchase an approved smart thermostat and sign up for this program, you can get up to $70 for registering your thermostat and allowing us to remotely adjust your settings when there is a call for energy conservation.

 Third Party Demand Response Providers Under Rule 32

-When a call for energy conservation is issued, it can trigger one or many different incentive programs, depending on how much energy conservation is needed to stabilize the grid.
-Typically when larger conservation is needed, events called Reduce Your Days or Critical Peak Pricing Days are called.
-Reduce Your Use days effect customers on TOU-Plus rates or those who participate in certain residential incentive programs.
-Critical Peak Pricing days effect customers on a CPP-D rates or those who participate in certain business incentive programs.
+When a call for energy conservation is issued, it can trigger one or more different incentive programs, depending on how much energy conservation is needed to stabilize the grid.
+Typically when larger conservation is needed, events called Reduce Your Days or Critical Peak Event Days are called.
+Reduce Your Use Event Days affect business and residential customers on a Time-of-Use TOU-Plus pricing plan Critical Peak Pricing Event Days affect business customers on a Time-of-Use CPP-D pricing plan.

-When a Reduce Your Use Day is called there is a need for energy conservation just within our territory.
+When a Reduce Your Use Day is called, there is a need for energy conservation within our territory.
 Customers who have volunteered to reduce or shift electricity use on certain days can receive financial incentives for meeting "program specific" Reduce Your Use criteria.
-If the criteria is not met, there are penalties.
+If the criteria is not met, there may be penalties.

-Make sure the right person at your home is signed up to receive notifications and alerts from SDG&E when event days occur.
-You can sign up for event notifications by logging into My Account and clicking on "Alerts and Subscriptions".
-SDG&E’s home page also contains notifications indicating which program's Event Days have been activated.
+Make sure the right person at your home or business is signed up to receive notifications and alerts from SDG&E when event days occur.

 Demand Response is a call for conservation by SDG&E and can provide financial incentives to those customers who volunteer) to reduce or shift electricity use during peak periods in response to time-based rates and can provide a financial incentive for doing so.